Top 5 Challenges Marketers Face When Posting Locally

 When it comes to social media, it’s all about local.
 Localized content receives 12x the engagement rate of content that is not considered localized.
 Similarly, 72 percent of user engagement and 66 percent of brand-related impressions happen on local Facebook pages, not on corporate pages.

-As a multi-location marketer, posting at the local level is a must, but it’s not always an easy task to scale across 100s or 1000s of locations.
+As a multi-location business, posting at the local level is a must, but it’s not always an easy task to scale across 100s or 1000s of locations.
 Curious how to master this?
 Within this blog, we’ll go through the top challenges marketers face when posting locally and real tactics your multi-location business can leverage to overcome these challenges.

 1. Collaboration Between Corporate and Local Businesses

-One of the most common challenges multi-location marketers face when posting locally is how to find a balance on who takes charge, corporate or the local business itself.
+One of the most common challenges multi-location businesses face when posting locally is how to find a balance on who takes charge, corporate or the local business itself.
 There are typically three different models most multi-location businesses choose from when it comes to posting social content or running localized ads:

 - The centralized model is where corporate primarily runs all marketing efforts.